 Step 14.
 Firmly hold the medicine solution vial and insulin syringe together, with the needle still deeply inserted into the vial.
 Carefully turn the vial and syringe together upside down.
 Hold them at eye level.
 See Figure K.

 Step 15.
 Slide 1 hand carefully down the medicine solution vial so you can firmly hold the neck of the vial with your thumb and forefinger.
 Hold the upper part of the syringe with your other fingers.
-With the other hand, slowly pull the plunger out to slightly past the 1 mL mark on the insulin syringe.
+With the other hand, slowly pull the plunger out to the 1 mL mark on the insulin syringe.
 See Figure L.

 Step 16.
 Check the insulin syringe for air bubbles.
 If you see bubbles, tap the insulin syringe barrel until the bubbles rise to the top of the syringe.
 Carefully push the plunger in to push only the air bubbles back into the vial.
 See Figure M.